- Accelerated Online Master of Public Administration

 Public and Urban Administration Ph.D.
 Program (PUAD)

-The PUAD Ph.D. has eight required core courses, three required research courses, six hours in a declared emphasis area (like public administration), and a minimum of nine dissertation credit hours.
-The eight core courses address the social sciences and public administration literatures critical to the integrative approach of the program.
-The methods courses include an intermediate quantitative methods course and a qualitative methods course.
-The six hours in an emphasis area are chosen to stress particular subject areas tailored to the student's interests.
+The PUAD Ph.D. has eight required core courses, four required research courses, three hours in an elective area, and a minimum of nine dissertation credit hours.
+The eight core courses address the social sciences, public policy and public administration literatures critical to the integrative approach of the program.
+The methods courses include an intermediate quantitative methods course, an advanced quantitative methods course and a qualitative methods course.
+The three hours in an elective are are chosen tailored to the student's research interests.
 Students are assigned an initial adviser based primarily on their research interests and add two additional supervising committee members by the end of their first semester to help guide them through their course of study.

-Students who completed a Masters in Public Administration degree may be eligible to waive some coursework and are encouraged to meet with the PUAD advisor to review their degree plan.
+Students who completed a Masters in Public Administration or a Masters in Public Policy degree may be eligible to waive some coursework and are encouraged to meet with their advisory committee chair after admission to review their degree plan.

 Application Requirements and Deadlines